hamishhuggard/triage_concept_drift/README.md

 (base)$ conda activate triage_drift_env
 ```

 Step 4.
 (Optional) If you want to use this environment in any notebooks, you will need to have `nb_conda_kernels` installed in the base environment.
-This will be necessary, for example, if you want to run `demo.ipynb`.
+This will be necessary, for example, if you want to run [demo.ipynb](demo.ipynb).
 ```
 (triage_drift_env)$ conda deactivate
 (base)$ conda install nb_conda_kernels